Terry Holland: East Carolina

 On September 8, 2004, East Carolina University officially announced Terry Holland as the new Athletics Director.
 The job officially began on October 1.
 He agreed to a five-year contract worth $276,000 the first year.
 On November 17, 2004, East Carolina announced that football coach John Thompson would not return for the 2005 season.
 To beef up the football program, Holland hired Skip Holtz as the new football coach on December 3, 2004.
 Continuing with the turnaround, on Feb 22, 2005, it was announced that Bill Herrion would not remain as head men's basketball coach after the season.
 At the time, Herrion was 69–96 in six seasons at ECU.
 On March 16, 2005, Holland hired South Carolina assistant Ricky Stokes, a former head coach at Virginia Tech, to be the men's basketball coach.
 Stokes played for Holland at Virginia.
 Also in 2005, Head Baseball Coach, Randy Mazey, resigned and was later replaced by Louisburg Coach Billy Godwin.

 Holland announced on June 23, 2005, a new policy in scheduling football opponents and scheduled future home and homes with in-state rivals North Carolina State and North Carolina, plus the University of Virginia, West Virginia, and Virginia Tech.
 Holland also scheduled the first ever men's basketball home game with an ACC opponent as Wake Forest visited Greenville in 2007.
 Holland was also instrumental in raising funding for a new football practice complex and new football meeting rooms, all through a fund raising campaign called the "Circle of Excellence".
 Holland announced future expansion plans of ECU's Dowdy Ficklen Stadium in the summer of 2005.
 Tentative plans include expanding seating capacity to 50,000 and constructing a new multi-story football building/press box complex.
 Holland and his athletic staff ended the Men's soccer team late in 2005.
 On January 11, 2006, Chancellor Ballard announced that Holland's contract was extended to 2011 and he assumed an additional role, "Executive Assistant to the Chancellor".

 On December 12, 2012, Holland announced that he would be retiring and leaving his position as athletic director of East Carolina University, and would be assuming the title of emeritus director of athletics.
 In addition, the East Carolina University board of trustees announced that it would name the school's 4-venue Olympic Sport Complex after Holland.

 Other work

-Holland has also been a television analyst, working primarily for ESPN and the ACC Television Network from 1990 to 1996, handling approximately 20 games per year.
+Holland was also a television analyst, working primarily for ESPN and the ACC Television Network from 1990 to 1996, handling approximately 20 games per year.
 Holland was a member of the NCAA Basketball Committee, chairing the panel in 1997.
-He served on the Senior National Team Committee of USA Basketball from 1992 through 1996, and chaired the organization's Collegiate Committee, which he has served on since 1997.
+He served on the Senior National Team Committee of USA Basketball from 1992 through 1996, and chaired the organization's Collegiate Committee, which he served on from 1997.